A-Z of recycling

 See Paper and Cardboard.

 Normal light bulbs cannot be recycled and should go in your landfill bin.
 Energy efficient light bulbs can be recycled.
 See Electrical equipment for further information.

 If you want to reduce the amount of mail you receive please visit the Recycle for Scotland website.

 Recycle margarine tubs in the green plastics and cans bin and in cans and plastics recycling bins at Recycling Points.

 You can take your unwanted medicines back to the chemist where you bought it.

 Metal tins and cans go in your green bin or in the food and drinks can bin, at your local Recycling Point.
 Take scrap metal to a local Recycling Centre.

 See Electrical equipment.

 Plastic milk bottles can go in the green bin at the kerbside, if supplied and in cans and plastics recycling bins at Recycling Points.

 Fife Council does not recycle mobile phones but many other organisations do.
 A quick internet search will highlight many options.

 See Engine oil.

 Reusable nappies are a cheaper alternative to disposable nappies.
 They reduce the volume of waste sent to landfill and better for the environment.
 You can find out more about the Fife Real Nappy Library at Go Real.

-You can recycle all types of plastic packaging.
-This includes plastic bottles, tubs, food trays, polystyrene food containers and plastic food wrapping such as pasta bags.
+You can recycle most types of plastic packaging.
+This includes plastic bottles, tubs and food trays.
 Place plastic packaging in the household green bin or in cans and plastics bins at Recycling Points.
-The only exception is cling film - cling film cannot be recycled and must go into the landfill bin.
+However we cannot accept plastic bags or film and cling film.
+These items must go into the landfill bin.